How To Become A Personal Trainer7 August 2017

 How much does it cost to be a personal trainer?

 It depends on the actual course, as prices vary.
 As an example, Premier Global NASM’s Level 2 certificate is available from £800 (depending on location) and Level 3 costs around £2,199.
-You can also combine the two by taking the Premier Global NASM Personal Training Diploma for £2,999.
+You can also combine the two by taking the Premier Global NASM Diploma in Personal Training for Optimum Performance for £2,499.
 These courses all have a range of payment options, so it’s worth getting in touch to find out more.

 First aid certificate